hzqst/MetaHookSv/README.md

 * The SDL2.dll fixes a bug that the IME input handler from original SDL library provided by valve was causing buffer overflow and game crash when using non-english IME. you don't need to copy it if you don't have a non-english IME.

-* Valve fixed this issue for SDL2 in HL25th patch, you don't have to replace SDL2 if you are running HL25th engine.
+* Valve has fixed this issue in the HL25th update, you don't have to replace SDL2 if you are running HL25th engine.

 ## Build Requirements